 How long is the soccer season?

 The fall Recreation Soccer season starts in August.
-Games begin the first weekend after Labor Day, and generally run through the end of October.
-Some teams may elect to play in end of the year jamborees, which generally are held before Thanksgiving.
+Games begin the first weekend after Labor Day, and generally run through the middle of November with some older teams playing into the first week of December.

 Can I choose what day/time my child plays?